filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag should be enabled if there is a need to create AV1 videos.

+### libaribb24
+Pass the `--enable-libaribb24` option to the configure script.
+Enable support for decoding ARIB STD-B24 (The Association of Radio Industries and Businesses STD-B24) subtitles using the `aribb24` library.

+This flag can be safely disabled and is only useful for Japanese-language broadcasting with ARIB STD-B24 subtitles.

 ### libass
 Pass the `--enable-libass` option to the configure script.
 Provide an ability to burn subtitles (draw subtitles on top of input video, aka hardsubs) using the `libass` library.
 Enable two additional filters: `subtitles` - a full featured subtitle drawing one, and `ass` - a filter that only supports ASS (Advanced Substation Alpha) subtitles files.